richard-porter/ai-collaboration-field-guide/README.md

 - **[The Frozen Kernel](https://github.com/richard-porter/frozen-kernel)** — A deterministic safety layer for probabilistic AI systems.
 The governance framework tested in the studies referenced throughout this guide.
 Includes the full white paper, MOU, and session signoff protocol.
 - **[Safety Ledgers](https://github.com/richard-porter/safety-ledgers)** — Public safety scorecards for high-gain AI conversational features.
 Covers adult mode (explicit content features), therapy mode (AI in mental health contexts), and behavioral drift detection.
 Binary architectural tests and pre-launch criteria applied to five major platforms.
 - **[Trust Chain Protocol](https://github.com/richard-porter/trust-chain-protocol)** — Network-layer safety for multi-agent AI systems.
 Governs how AI agents authorize each other when no human is in the loop.
-Three components: Delegation Grammar, Chain of Custody, and Scope Decay.
+Four components: Delegation Grammar, Chain of Custody, Scope Decay, and Continuity Protocol (autonomous agent governance under human unavailability).
 Mapped against OWASP Top 10 for Agentic Applications 2026.
+Promise Theory (Burgess & Bergstra) provides theoretical grounding for Chain of Custody as a promise architecture.
 - **[Dimensional Authorship](https://github.com/richard-porter/dimensional-authorship)** — The research home.
 A documented case study in human-AI narrative escalation, behavioral differentiation, and deterministic governance — the project where these frameworks were developed and stress-tested against a real creative collaboration.
 - **[Negative Space Mapper](https://github.com/richard-porter/negative-space-mapper)** — Python implementation of Sovereign Thinking Tool 6.
 Identifies what’s missing, not what’s wrong.
 Command-line, library, and Claude API integration included.
 - **[Where to Start](https://github.com/richard-porter/where-to-start)** — Navigation hub for the full ecosystem.
 Start here if you arrived at any single repository and want to understand how it connects to the others.